MANDATORY ADVISING SESSION FOR SPRING 2016

-The EMT-Basic (IV) duties include the recognition, assessment, and basic management of medical, trauma, and environmental emergencies under the direction of on or off-line medical control.
+The EMT duties include the recognition, assessment, and basic management of medical, trauma, and environmental emergencies under the direction of on or off-line medical control.
 The courses follow the most current U.S. Department of Transportation National Standard Curriculum.
-Students who successfully complete the course work and clinical components of the program are eligible for the Tennessee Initial EMT-Basic Licensing Examination and the EMT-IV Extended Skills Licensing Examination.
+Students who successfully complete the course work and clinical components of the program are eligible for the Tennessee Initial EMT Licensing Examination.

 Courses are offered at several off-campus locations that may include Nashville and Clarksville.
 Students enrolled must successfully complete all didactic and clinical components of the program to be eligible to take professional licensing examinations.

 EMT Enrollment Requirements

-The EMT-Basic Certificate is available to all students who are at least 18 years of age, have a high school diploma or HSE.
+The EMT Certificate is available to all students who are at least 18 years of age, have a high school diploma or HSE.
 Students should be physically able to perform heavy lifting or strenuous activity for extended periods of time and must demonstrate the ability to perform these tasks during classroom and clinical periods.

 Applicants to the entry-level program must have a high school diploma or HSE and be able to handle heavy lifting and strenuous activity.

-The Emergency Medical Technician - Paramedic technical certificate program is designed to prepare competent entry level graduates in emergency medical care to serve in emergency care settings such as an ambulance service.
+The Paramedic technical certificate program is designed to prepare competent entry level graduates in emergency medical care to serve in emergency care settings such as an ambulance service.
 Using the most current U.S. Department of Transportation National Standard Curriculum, discussions include the application of advanced patient assessment, problem recognition, and advanced treatment modalities for medical, trauma, and environmental emergencies.
 Clinical exposures in local hospitals assure appropriate experience in dealing with emergencies for all age groups including pediatrics and geriatrics.

-The Paramedic program involves 47 course hours and takes three concurrent semesters (approximately 1 full year) after completion of the basic EM coursework.
+The Paramedic program involves 44 course hours and takes three concurrent semesters (approximately 1 full year) after completion of the basic EMS coursework.
 The summer term includes 12 credit hours of clinical training in the field